hj1994412/mckf111.github.io/page/4about.md

 I am now a 'wet' PhD in Heidelberg University - DKFZ.
 Wenhu is my first name, you could interpret it as 'peaceful tiger', in plain English, pretty charming, isn't it?

 Well, now I have made up my mind to enter the bioinformatics world, a real 'dry' land.
 I have plenty of thoughts that could not wait for the canonical low throughput experimental validation process.
-I would also love to rebuild my tech-stack from time to time, always enter the so-called panic zone, painful but more wonderful!
+I would also love to rebuild my tech-stack from time to time, always enter the so-called panic zones, painful but more wonderful!
 Proof comes below:

 * 2015.10- 德国海德堡大学博士 (PhD in Heidelberg University, Deutschland)
 * 2013.08-2015.09 供职南京血液中心，技工 (technician in Red Cross Blood Center, Nanjing, China)